-At least one of the authors will be required to register and attend the symposium to present the paper in order to include the paper in the conference proceedings.
+At least one of the authors will be required to register and attend the symposium where they will present the paper, this will allow for its inclusion in conference proceedings.

 - Implementation of AI Bioinformatics

 - Implementation of AI in the Development of Mobile Devices

 - Languages, Compilers, Planning, Load Balancing